 - Constructive ways of understanding pain.

-- How pain can guide us to deeper self-reflection and self analysis and actually improve our mental health.
+- How pain can guide us to deeper self reflection and self analysis and actually improve our mental health.

 - The root cause of what causes us to avoid pain.